 Carolina Hurricanes Roster

-The Carolina Hurricanes are 45-24-4 with 94 points on the season as of March 24.
-That ranks them second in the Metropolitan Division, third in the Eastern Conference, and fifth in the NHL.
+The Carolina Hurricanes finished the season with a record of 47-30-5 with 99 points and second in the Metropolitan Division, third in the Eastern Conference, and fifth in the NHL.

 GM Don Waddell has done a good job of building a young roster.